PhillHenry/ml_business_process_engineering/hugo/content/blog/carbon_neutral_flying_cars.md

 Why should they?
 That's not how they make their money.

-I'm old enough to have been part of the DotCom boom in the 90s.
+I'm old enough to have been part of the Dotcom boom in the 90s.
 Consultants back then were telling their clients that, if they paid them lots of money, they would have a multi billion dollar IPO in no time.
 Nobody was making any money by being reasonable.
-That's how I successfully remained poor during the biggest econominc boom in my lifetime.
+That's how I successfully remained poor during the biggest economic boom in my lifetime.

 ("And remember to click _like_ and _subscribe_ for more of my great career advice").